THANK YOU to all participants, volunteers, and operators for a great tournament.

 - Registered players

 $40 to enter +ticket fee of $3 via Eventbrite + Coin drop for each game.
-Tickets will go on sale at 10:00 AM Pacific Time, September 15th, 2016.
-Go here to get your ticket!
+Tickets will go on sale at 10:00 AM Pacific Time, September 17th, 2016.
+Go here (link will be up soon) to get your ticket!

-- Qualification will be 13 rounds in groups of 4 players, where new groups will be drawn for each round.
+- Qualification will be 12 rounds in groups of 4 players, where new groups will be drawn for each round.
 Scoring will be 7/5/3/1.
-Parings will be random for the 1st round and tiered Swiss for subsequent rounds (somewhat like Pinburgh).
-The MatchPlay software we use to run the tournament picks games.
+Parings will be random for the 1st round and tiered Swiss for subsequent rounds (similar to Pinburgh).
+The MatchPlay software we utilize to run the tournament picks games.
 Playing order will be balanced.